O-X-L/docs/en/linux/linux_ha.rst

 Floating IP
 ===========

 To configure a floating IP, you need to have NICs with the same names on all nodes.

-Maybe you can use NIC-aliases to workaround different hardware.
+If you have different NIC names, you can try to remove the :code:`nic=` parameter.
+LinuxHA will auto-assign the IP - make sure to test it! (*or change the NIC names using UDEV rules*)

 .. code-block::